berakpaijo/lunacy-projects-of-mine-because-why-not-/README.md

 ## Thanks

 thanks for your concern and time wasting just to go and have a look at my stupid idiotic lunacy project.
 And yes, everything that has "--wallpaper" in it's name is in fact a wallpaper that I use or used.

+## Author's note

+For those who's asking "where is the rei ayanami with longinus .free file?"
+Well, to asnwer that, I have lost it...
+You see, I make this entire repo with nixos and I don't feel like it to use nixos for my entire life.
+So uh...
+I uninstalled and now I'm using fedora, which btw I feel better with it's environment.
+And since I uninstalled my nixos, that means I also replaced it's formal partition with fedora.
+Yes, that is how I lost it, I FORMATTED WITHOUT THINKING TO BACKUP IT.
+And it's not only who is surprised by the fact that there's file missing, but it's also me.
+AND IT'S RIGHT THE TIME I AM WRITING THIS.
+This sounds stupid, VERY stupid.
+But believe me, IT HAS HAPPENED and there's nothing I can do... or maybe I recreate it but with fedora this time.
+To whoever read this, please don't be mad :'(